ietf-wg-dance/draft-dance-architecture/draft-ietf-dance-architecture.md

 A hardware manufacturer can provide a pre-established identity, with the certificate or public key already published in DNS.
 This makes PKI-based identity more approachable for small organizations which currently lack the resources to operate an organizational CA.

-### Oauth2

-[This can be a broad topic.
-Should we include, or wait until a re-chartering to update?]

 ### Edge Computing

 [https://datatracker.ietf.org/doc/html/draft-hong-t2trg-iot-edge-computing-01](Edge Computing) may require devices to mutually authenticate in the field.